 IVF Cycles at the Fertility Center

 Prior to an IVF cycle, most female patients use birth control to delay the start of their menstrual cycles.
 Women are also encouraged to take one baby aspirin a day along with prenatal vitamins.
 Both men and women undergo a round of prescribed oral antibiotics.
-Full-body massages are performed in the Chattanooga office and are recommended for women to help increase blood circulation, relaxation, and chances for success.
-Ideally, one massage should be scheduled just before starting stimulation medications with a second massage between egg retrieval and embryo transfer.

 Patients are instructed when to stop taking birth control pills.
 Some spotting or breakthrough bleeding may occur, and this is normal.
 Each patient schedules a baseline ultrasound and lab appointment to ensure that the ovaries are quiet and estrogen levels are low.
 Stimulation medications will begin at the start of the IVF cycle, typically about 10 days prior to retrieval week.